mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *there is no principle worth the name if it is not wholly good.*
+> *our life is frittered away by detail... simplify, simplify.*

 </div>
 <!-- quote-end -->